agony-unleashed/agony-unleashed.github.io/about/index.md

 ### Where is Agony's HQ?

-Agony currently bases out of E-YJ8G in Catch.
+Agony currently bases out of Thera.

 ### Who is the CEO of Agony?